 Unfortunately, this meant the computer suffered from a confused identity.
 Everyone harbored their own ideas about what it should do.
-The result: “feature creep,” and a project that ran longer than it should.
+The result: “feature creep,” and a project that took longer than it should have.

 From Apple’s perspective, one of the imperatives of the Apple III was that it should be a business computer.
 Although sales of the Apple II showed no signs of slowing down, and the Macintosh project was just getting started, Apple wanted a computer that would appeal to companies.
-The IBM PC was already heavily rumored, and Apple hoped for a machine that could shoot it down.
+The IBM PC was already heavily rumored, and Apple wanted to construct a machine that could shoot it down.

 The original Apple III boasted a 2 MHz SynerTek 6502A processor, 2KB of ROM, 128KB on-board RAM and four slots for peripherals.
 It ran twice as fast as the Apple II and was Apple’s first computer to come with a built-in 5.25-inch floppy drive.

 The computer could emulate the Apple II, but came with its own Sophisticated Operating System.
-It was supposed to be pronounced “soss” (like “Apple sauce”).
+Cupertino pronounced it “soss” (like “Apple sauce”).
 Instead, people referred to it as “S.O.S.” when the full scale of the Apple III disaster became apparent.

-Apple did do more than this to try and make good.
+Apple did do more than this to try and make good, however.
 It promised to swap out bad Apple III models for new ones, no questions asked.
-It later launched an ungraded Apple III, which arrived in December 1981.
+It later launched an upgraded Apple III, which arrived in December 1981.